Raku/Documentable/README.md

     Array               $pod       = self.pod,
     Perl6::Documentable $origin    = self,
     Int                 $min-level = -1
-) Int
+) returns Int
 ```

 It is a recursive function used to populate `@.defs`.
-It runs through the pod content
-and looks for headings.
-If is a heading is a definition, like `=head2 method mro`.
-Then
-processes it and gives the rest of the pod to find-definitions again, which will return
+It runs through the pod content and looks for headings.
+If that heading is a definition, like `=head2 method mro`.
+Then processes it and gives the rest of the pod to [find-definitions](#method-find-definitions) again, which will return
 how far the definition of `head2 method mro` extends.
-We then continue parsing from after
+We then continue parsing from after that point.
-that point.

 When we find a new definition, a new `Perl6::Documentable` object is created and initialized to: